Courses

 I. Observing the Universe Through the Sky Around Us

-B. Recognize constellations in the sky.
+B. Identify constellations in the sky.

-C. Compare the motions of the sun, moon, planets and stars in our sky.
+C. Compare the motions of the Sun, Moon, planets, and stars in our sky.

 D. Explain how seasons on Earth are determined.

-E. Recognize the various phases of the moon.
+E. Recognize the various phases of the Moon.

 II.
 History of Astronomy